STAMP-project/test-runner/README.md

    * `MutationEngine mutationEngine`: configure the mutation engine to be used.
 Possible values are `MutationEngine.DESCARTES` or `MutationEngine.GREGOR`.
 Default is `MutationEngine.DESCARTES`.
 You must use the accessor to set this value, see [EntryPoint#setMutationEngine(ConstantsHelper.MutationEngine mutationEngine)](https://github.com/STAMP-project/testrunner/blob/master/src/main/java/eu/stamp_project/testrunner/EntryPoint.java#L156).
    * `List<String> pitMutators`: List of mutators to be used.
 These mutators are designed by a string.
 They must match with the used mutation engine.
 By default, it uses the default mutators for descartes and the mutator `ALL` for gregor.
 This value is modified when you change the mutation engine with [EntryPoint#setMutationEngine(ConstantsHelper.MutationEngine mutationEngine)](https://github.com/STAMP-project/testrunner/blob/master/src/main/java/eu/stamp_project/testrunner/EntryPoint.java#L156).
    * `AbstractParser.OutputFormat pitOutputFormat`: specify the output format to be used for the mutation analyzed.
 Possible values are `AbstractParser.OutputFormat.XML` or `AbstractParser.OutputFormat.CSV`.
 Default is `AbstractParser.OutputFormat.XML`.
 The `AbstractParser.OutputFormat.XML` contains more information than the `AbstractParser.OutputFormat.CSV`.
+   * `String jacocoAgentIncludes`: used in the online mode of coverage computation.
+Passed to the jacoco agent as the `includes` option.
+   * `String jacocoAgentExcludes`: used in the online mode of coverage computation.
+Passed to the jacoco agent as the `excludes` option.

 ## Dependency: